nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 The commands are implemented with HashMap and use NRIC as key and the Patient class as value.
 The patient list feature is facilitated by PatientMap class which implements the following operations:

-    - PatientMap #add(Patient patient) — This command adds the patient object into the patient list using the patient’s nric as key.
+>`PatientMap #add(Patient patient)` — This command adds the patient object into the patient list using the patient’s nric as key.

-    - PatientMap #remove(String nric) — This command removes the patient object from the existing patient list.
+>`PatientMap #remove(String nric)` — This command removes the patient object from the existing patient list.

-    - PatientMap #hasKey(String nric) — This command checks whether the patient object resides in the existing patient list.
+>`PatientMap #hasKey(String nric)` — This command checks whether the patient object resides in the existing patient list.

-** Design Considerations **
+----- insert class diagram -----

+**Design Considerations**

 *Aspect: Data Structure of the Patient List*

-        Alternative 1 (current choice): Hash Map
+- Alternative 1 (current choice): Hash Map
-          Pros: Allow faster lookup of patients’ information using the unique identifier (nric)
+  * Pros: Allow faster lookup of patients’ information using the unique identifier (nric)
-          Cons: Implementation is harder and may result in bugs if not implemented accurately.
+  * Cons: Implementation is harder and may result in bugs if not implemented accurately.

-        Alternative 2: Array List
+ - Alternative 2: Array List
-          Pros: This would be easier to implement and retrieve the information.
+   * Pros: This would be easier to implement and retrieve the information.
-          Cons: When a patient is deleted, all the patients in the patient list need to be checked.
+   * Cons: When a patient is deleted, all the patients in the patient list need to be checked.
            This would cause the deletion to be very slow when there is a large number of patients in the list.

 #### 4.1.1 Add Patient Details